Pokémon Mystery Dungeon: Rescue Team DX is coming to Switch

 The original Rescue Team games came out for Nintendo DS back in 2006.
 Like the core Pokémon games, it came in two versions: Red and Blue.
 This DX remake will only have one version on Switch.

-The Mystery Dungeon is series that dates back to 1993.
-It features action role-playing game action with Rogue-like systems.
+The Mystery Dungeon is a series that dates back to 1993.
+It features action role-playing game combat with Rogue-like systems.
+Rescue Team was the first Pokémon-based entry in the franchise, and it inspired four sequels.

+Sadly for some Pokémon fans, this is not the remake of Pokémon Diamond and Pearl like some have hoped for.
+But Game Freak is keeping busy working on expansions for Sword and Shield.